 There are a variety of routes you can take when you complete this course.
-If you wish to further your studies the course provides an excellent platform for the BTEC Level 3 Extended Certificate or Diploma offered at St John's.
-You may wish to go into employment with an engineering company - apprenticeship, where you will be able to continue with training, perhaps on a day-release basis.
+If you wish to further your studies the course provides an excellent platform for the BTEC Level 3 Extended Certificate or Diploma offered at St John's or A Level Product Design.
+You may wish to go into employment with an engineering company - apprenticeship, where you will be able to continue with training, potentially on a day-release basis.